Black Health

 The University of Toronto has a number of province-wide initiatives for Black and under-represented groups interested in medicine and health sciences.
 The summer mentorship program gives high school students of Indigenous or African ancestry a chance to explore health sciences.
 The Community of Support program provides mentors, information on admissions, and guidance through medical school application process

-Are you Interested in Advancing Cardiac Care in Black Communities?
+Are You Interested In Advancing Cardiac Care In Black Communities?

 This new online program spearheaded by BPAO members is brining awareness to the racial disparities in the prevalence of cardiovascular diseases and will explore ways to close the gap by improving preventative care.